cosn/cosn.github.io/source/_posts/2014-10-04-a-year-of-new-restaurants.markdown

 categories: food
 ---

-Seattle is a city full of great restaurants with amazing food.
+Seattle is a city full of terrific restaurants with amazing food.
 And after living there for four years, I'm pretty happy that I probably ate at ~80% of them.
-But that means that there's still probably over a dozen places that are really tasty that I didn't try out.
-Even in my last few weeks living there, I was finding little gems in the form of lunch trucks around the city or small places in Pike's Place.
+But that means that there's still probably over a dozen places that are really tasty which I didn't try out.
+Even in my last few weeks living there, I was finding little gems, in the form of lunch trucks around the city or small places in Pike's Place.
 Given that SF has at least an order of magnitude more restaurants, and the average quality is higher due to the inherent competition, a new strategy was needed.